hazelgrove/hazelnut-livelits-agda/README.md

 experiment with or evolve this code without making too much of a mess.
 For some example instructions, see [the docker-agda repo](https://github.com/banacorn/docker-agda).

+# Where To Start Reading

+The definitions and encodings of the mathematical objects from the paper are all in `core.agda`, so that is the place to start.
+Each theorem is broken out in to a file and module named after that theorem.
+Files with `lemmas-` in them are generally uninteresting in that they contain lemmas and small theorems that must be proven in order to make the particular encoding of things correct, but are often unsurprising, obscure, or both.
+They should be read as needed, really only if a particular use is puzzling. `Prelude.agda`, `Nat.agda` and `List.agda` define some standard types, some theorems on them, and some notation used throughout.